Jerry Weiers

 Jerry P. Weiers is an American politician, who's currently serving as the mayor of Glendale, Arizona, a position he has held since January 2013.
 Prior to that, Weiers served four consecutive terms in the Arizona House of Representatives, representing Arizona's 12th District.

 A Republican, Weiers first moved from his home state South Dakota to Arizona in 1966.
 He has made history in the Arizona State Legislature by serving alongside his brother Jim Weiers, becoming first brothers in Arizona history to serve together in the state legislature.

 Personal life

 Jerry Weiers had a brother, who was also an Arizona local politician and fellow State Legislature member, Jim Weiers (1953–2024).

-Weiers has been married for more than two decades to his wife Sandy.
+Weiers has been married for more than three decades to his wife Sandy.
 They have one daughter.
 Weiers also lived in Alaska and two years in New Mexico.